 Seafood Rassa

 • 3 garlic cloves, finely minced

-• 1 tsp finely minced ginger, or to taste
+• 1 tsp finely minced fresh ginger, or to taste

-• 1 Indian green chili or medium sized jalapeno, seeded and finely minced, or to taste
+• 1 Indian green chili or medium jalapeño, seeded and finely minced, or to taste

-• 16 to 20 okra pods, keep frozen, cut into rough pieces or if small, left whole
+• 16–20 okra pods (frozen), cut into rough pieces or left whole if small

 Preparation:

-Heat 2 tablespoons of canola oil in a large skillet over medium-high heat until it starts shimmering.
-Add the onion, garlic, ginger and chili.
-Cook until onions are softened , about 3-4 minutes.
-Add the curry powder and cook until fragrant, about 1-2 minutes longer.
-Add the tomatoes and some of the reserved juices.
-Mix well and cook for about 10 minutes to allow flavors to mingle.
-Add the coconut milk.
-Taste for curry, salt and pepper.
-Adjust if necessary.
-Add the frozen okra pods.
-Bring to a simmer over medium-low heat, stirring now and then, until slightly thickened, about 10 minutes.
+Vegetable Base.
+Heat 2 tablespoons of canola oil in a large skillet over medium-high heat until shimmering.
+Add the onion, garlic, ginger, and chili.
+Sauté until the onion has softened, about 3–4 minutes.
+Add the curry powder and cook until fragrant, about 1–2 minutes longer.

-While the tomato curry is simmering, add the remaining 2 tablespoons of oil to a large skillet.
-Add the fish cubes in a single layer and cook over medium-high heat, turning once, until lightly browned but not cooked through, about 3 minutes.
-Remove the fish cubes to plate and keep it warm.
-Add 1 more tablespoon of oil to the skillet if necessary..
-Add the shrimp and cook turning once until they have lost their pink color and are lightly browned but not cooked through.
+Sear the seafood.
+While the curry simmers, heat the remaining 2 tablespoons of oil in a separate large skillet over medium-high heat.
+Add the fish cubes in a single layer and cook, turning once, until lightly browned but not cooked through, about 3 minutes.
+Transfer to a plate.
+Add 1 more tablespoon of oil to the skillet if needed, then add the shrimp and cook, turning once, until they just begin to color but are not cooked through.

-Bring tomato curry to a low simmering again.
-Add the codfish and shrimp.
-Cook for about 3-4 minutes longer or until just heated through.
-Taste for seasonings again.
-If fish curry seems too thick, add the remaining tomato juice or water to thin it up to your taste.
-Sprinkle with lime juice.
-Serve with the chopped scallions and cilantro or parsley on top.
+Finish and serve.
+Return the tomato-coconut curry to a gentle simmer.
+Add the fish and shrimp and cook for about 3–4 minutes, or until just heated through.
+Taste for seasoning.
+If the curry seems too thick, add some of the remaining tomato juice or a splash of water to reach your preferred consistency.
+Finish with lime juice.
+Serve topped with the sliced scallions and cilantro or parsley.

+Seafood Rassa